 Programs in Iowa that are administered by community action agencies can help individuals with achieving long term self-sufficiency and they may offer emergency short term financial assistance.
 Qualified families will be able to meet with case managers to explore all resources available to them.
-Resources available range from job training and career counseling to government grants to pay for housing, rent, or energy bills.
+Resources available from the agencies listed below range from job training and career counseling to government grants to pay for housing, rent, or energy bills.

 Transitional housing can be administered, often in partnership with local housing authorities and government organizations.
 One example of a program is known as Crossroads.
 This is a housing resource that offers a structured environment for people looking to regain self-sufficiency.
 A focus is often on homeless women and children in Iowa.
 Programs can provide them with free food, shelter, clothing, and overall preparation for independent living.
 Each and every non-profit or charity that offers housing, including Crossroads, will help people set goals for job training, education and eventual gainful employment.

 The Welcome Home Project is run by some centers, and is another version of a self-sufficiency/transitional housing program.
 It is combines outreach services with short term housing in order to get recently evicted and/or homeless families off the streets.
 Non-profits can give individuals and families a safe, furnished place to live, free food, and clothing.
 They will also be registered for family development and case management programs.
 The goal is to help people finally afford housing where individuals or families return to a life of economic stability.

 Energy bill assistance is offered from LIHEAP.
 Non-profit agencies accept and process applications for a number of grant programs, including the Low Income Home Energy Assistance Program.
 LIHEAP is a heating and utility bill assistance program that is paid for by the United States Department of Health and Human Services.
 Community action agencies partner with the Iowa Department of Human Rights/Division and local social service organizations.